ziqiangao/OnmiData/Data Stream Format.md

 - 2 Pullup Clicks: Disable Reader and Unmute

 Bits are encoded with FM and a custom Encoding explained below

-Preamble Is a High then Low Low Low Low High Repeated 3 Times then ending with a Hugh The Encoding is a Nibble Pulse Counting Kind
+- Preamble Is a High then Low Low Low Low High Repeated 3
+- Times then ending with a High
+- The Encoding is a Digit Pulse Counting Kind
-A Normal Pulse Add 1 To the Current Nibble
+- A Normal Pulse Add 1 To the Current Digit
-A Long Pulse Advances to the Next Nibble
+- A Long Pulse Advances to the Next Digit
+- A Short In Between 2 Longs Advances To the Next Command
-The Edge Of the Pulse alternates with every Long Pulse
+- The Edge Of the Pulses alternates with every Long Pulse

 When the Reader is enabled and reading, there should not be any other audio clips